 Restructuring and Re-engineering As we discussed above, we are implementing a re-engineering plan to drive operational efficiency throughout our Company.
 In order to drive cost and expense out of our businesses, we are rationalizing our infrastructure through real estate and support cost reductions including consolidating a portion of our product development functions to locations outside of the United States; simplifying our front- and back-office processes by, for example, standardizing global IT applications and finance and administration processes; reducing our product costs through design and procurement initiatives; and working to lower our cost of services through completion of a global model for such services.
 In addition, as part of our ongoing efforts to optimize our cost structure, from time to time, we shift and realign our employee resources, which could temporarily result in substandard productivity levels.
-Also, as we move our transaction support processes to Accenture, we have mutually agreed to schedules for the transition of work.
-An inability to meet the associated timelines or commitments on the part of either NCR or Accenture could have a material adverse impact on the Company's results from operations, financial condition and cash flows.
 In addition to reducing costs and expenses, our plan includes initiatives to grow revenue, such as improving sales training, addressing sales territory requirements, maintaining and monitoring customer satisfaction with our solutions, and focusing on our strong value propositions.
 We currently have many initiatives underway.
 If we are not successful in managing these initiatives and minimizing any resulting loss in productivity, our business and operating results could be impacted.

 Employees Our employees are vital to our success.
 Our ability to attract and retain highly skilled technical, sales, consulting and other key personnel is critical, as these key employees are difficult to replace.
-Our current re-engineering efforts and the recent departure of the Company's Chief Executive Officer may adversely impact our workforce.
+Our current re-engineering efforts and the recent departure of the Company's former Chief Executive Officer may adversely impact our workforce.
 If we are not able to attract or retain highly qualified employees by offering competitive compensation, secure work environments and leadership opportunities now and in the future, our business and operating results could be impacted.

 Internal Controls / Accounting Policies and Practices Our internal controls, accounting policies and practices, and internal information systems enable us to capture and process transactions in a timely and accurate manner in compliance with accounting principles generally accepted in the United States of America, laws and regulations, taxation requirements and federal securities laws and regulations.
-Our internal controls and policies are being closely monitored by management as we implement a worldwide ERP system and transition our transaction support functions to Accenture.
+Our internal controls and policies are being closely monitored by management as we implement a worldwide ERP system and complete the transition of our transaction support functions to Accenture.
 While we believe these controls, policies, practices and systems are adequate to ensure data integrity, unanticipated and unauthorized actions of employees (both domestic and international), temporary lapses in internal controls due to shortfalls in transition planning and oversight, or resource constraints could lead to improprieties and undetected errors that could impact our financial condition or results of operations.
-Moreover, while management has concluded that the Company's internal control over financial reporting was effective as of December 31, 2004 (as set forth in "Management's Report on Internal Control over Financial Reporting" in our Annual Report on Form 10-K for the year ended December 31, 2004), due to its inherent limitations, such controls may not prevent or detect misstatements in our reported financial statements.
+Moreover, while management has concluded that the Company's internal control over financial reporting was effective as of December 31, 2004 (as set forth in "Management's Report on Internal Control over Financial Reporting" in our Annual Report on Form 10-K for the year ended December 31, 2004), due to their inherent limitations, such controls may not prevent or detect misstatements in our reported financial statements.
 Such limitations include, among other things, the potential for human error or circumvention of controls.
 Further, the Company's internal control over financial reporting is subject to the risk that controls may become inadequate because of a failure to remediate control deficiencies, changes in conditions, or a deterioration of the degree of compliance with established policies and procedures.